vladmalik/ABStats.js/README.md

 How to use it
 ----------------------

 You can embed abstats.js in your project or run commands right in the browser console.
 No programming knowledge required.
-To use it in the browser, just visit [this blog about abstats.js](http://vladmalik.com/2015/02/23/5-ways-to-get-confidence-with-abstats-js), which has the library already loaded.
-All you need to do is open console and run any of these commands.
+To use it in the browser, just visit [this calculator page](http://vladmalik.com/abstats), which has the library already loaded.
+All you need to do is open the browser console and run any of these commands.

 Functions included
 ----------------------